tvogels01/dotfiles/README.md

 1. Execute `nvm use` if a `.nvmrc` file is present.
 2. Activate the Conda environment whose name matches the current folder (if it exists).
 3. Source `.venv/bin/activate` when a local Python virtualenv is available.

+Both NVM and Conda hooks are loaded on demand the first time you use `nvm`, `node`, `npm`, or `conda`, keeping shell startup latency low.

 ## Visual Studio Code